 EMDR Therapy for Addiction

 With EMDR processing, the memory is resolved or “processed,” and the symptoms abate.
-After many studies and trials, EMDR is now recognized as an effective, evidence-based tool in treating PTSD and addiction.
-The technique can also be successfully used to treat a variety of psychiatric disorders, mental health problems, and somatic symptoms.
+After many studies and trials, EMDR is now recognized as a useful, evidence-based tool in treating PTSD and addiction.
+The technique also can help treat psychiatric disorders, mental health problems, and somatic symptoms.

-As a result, the individual can resolve the disturbance and end any flashbacks brought on by triggers, and develop a view of positive adaptive future outcomes.
-Thus, EMDR enables the client to process the past, triggers in the present, and future templates that have created maladaptive responses and behaviors based on unprocessed past negative experiences.
+As a result, the individual can resolve the disturbance and end any flashbacks brought on by triggers, and develop a view of positive, adaptive future outcomes.
+EMDR enables the patient to process the past, triggers in the present, and future templates that have created maladaptive responses and behaviors based on unprocessed past negative experiences.

-My experience as an EMDR therapy for addiction practitioner is nothing short of amazement at the efficacy of this simple yet powerful technique.
-By waving my fingers (in a specific, timed, and calculated manner) in front of my client’s eyes and having them follow my fingers with their eyes while remembering the event, thought, or sensation that is disturbing them, they can move through what might take weeks of talk therapy (if they were even able to access it in that way) in a few, sometimes even one, short session(s).
-EMDR is not a cure-all but is a very effective tool that can enhance many different therapeutic modalities.
+In some cases, a patient can make massive progress in a few sessions that would otherwise take weeks of talk therapy to accomplish.
+With that said, EMDR is not a cure-all but is a very effective tool that can enhance many different therapeutic modalities.
 It incorporates CBT, Visualization, Breath-work, DBT, EFT, Gestalt, Hypnosis, Internal Family Systems Theory, NLP, Solution Focused Therapy, Somatic Experiencing, and Congruent Therapies as various components.